 One of the world’s most pressing issues

-Today, 842 million people go without sufficient food.
+Today, about 800 million people go without sufficient food.
 As a company dedicated to nourishing people, Cargill is committed to increasing food security around the world.
 Food security exists when all people have access to sufficient amounts of safe, nutritious and affordable food to provide the foundation for active and healthy lives.
 Food security is a complex problem given interconnections and interdependencies in a global food system that is fundamentally dependent on soil, precipitation and water availability, climate and a host of services the earth provides and at the same time influenced significantly by trade, urbanization, changing demographics, and energy, water and land use policy.

 Food and nutrition security affects human health and welfare, as well as economic and political stability.
 As the world’s population grows and becomes more affluent, food production will need to increase.
 Initiatives, such as the G8 New Alliance on Food Security and Nutrition and the World Economic Forum’s New Vision for Agriculture, are raising global awareness of the need to improve food security, environmental sustainability and economic opportunity through agriculture.
 Special attention is being directed to increase food security in Africa through the Grow Africa partnership and collaboration with G8 leaders aimed at accelerating sustainable investment in African agriculture.
 The African Union has declared 2014 the 'year of agriculture' to address the challenges of hunger, malnutrition and rural poverty across the continent.
 Around the world, the effects of weather-related supply shocks on food commodities persist, as does discussion about the future impact of climate change on agriculture.